-Various impurities in the urine dissolve and are excreted from the body.
-There must be enough water to dissolve the waste.
-Or the waste may be deposited around the urinary system in the form of granules.
-These combine with other materials to form larger solids.
-They are transported and deposited in the urinary tract.
-There are a number of factors that contribute to this.
+Various impurities dissolve in the urine and are excreted from the body.
+Therefore, there must be enough water to dissolve the waste.
+If there is not enough water, then waste may be deposited around the urinary system in the form of granules.
+After that, these granules combine with other materials to form larger solids.
+Then they are transported and deposited in the urinary tract.
+The larger solids are known as kidney stones.

 1. Urinary stones in a previous case